-Committees primarily formed to support or oppose a candidate making independent expenditures for a newspaper, radio, or television ad to support or oppose a candidate are subject to the "Ad paid for by [committee name]" disclosure and other requirements as described in the chart earlier in this chapter.
+Committees primarily formed to support or oppose a candidate making independent expenditures for a newspaper, radio, or television ad to support or oppose a candidate are subject to the "Ad paid for by [committee name]" disclosure and other requirements as described in the advertisement disclosure chart available on the FPPC's website.

-I-J. Paid Spokespersons for Ballot Measure Ads
+J. Paid Spokespersons for Ballot Measure Ads